Programs & Services

 Daily Mini-Bus Service:

 To and from the Council on Aging.
 In-town appointments and grocery shopping on Tuesday & Fridays.
-One day advance notice for reservations by calling 413-538-5030.
+Make a reservation by calling 413-538-5030.
 This program is made possible through funding from The South Hadley Council on Aging.